JustineDevs/Hyperkit-Agent/docs/GOVERNANCE.md

 4. **Final Decision**: Lead maintainer decision

 ### **Code of Conduct**
 All participants must follow the [Code of Conduct](./CODE_OF_CONDUCT.md).
-Violations will be addressed through the established process.
+Violations are addressed through the established process.

 ---